-For a downloadable copy or to view a previous year's catalog, go to the Bethel Catalog Archive (https://www.bethel.edu/adult-undergrad/academics/catalog/).
+For a downloadable copy or to view a previous year's catalog, go to the Bethel Catalog Archive.

 General Information

 Publications

 This catalog is part two of a three-part series.
 Part one is the application and required materials.
 Part two relates to the academic programs and institutional policies found in this catalog.
 Part three is the Student Handbook, which outlines university procedures, expectations for students, and student services.